lucasjoliveau/doc/en/applications/inventory_and_mrp/purchase/products/uom.md

 To do so, go to Configuration ‣ Units of Measure Categories.
 Click on _Create_ and name the category.

-![Create a new units of measure category in Odoo Purchase](../../../../_images/uom-new-category.png)
+![Create a new units of measure category in Konvergo ERP Purchase](../../../../_images/uom-new-category.png)

 The next step is to create the two units of measures.
 To do so, go to